-These extra charges can mean that owning a company car through a limited company isn’t that tax efficient if you’re the owner and director.
-That’s because you’ll pay the tax twice: once as the individual receiving the benefit, and again as the company which is effectively your employer.
+These extra charges can mean that owning a company car through a limited company might not be that tax efficient if you’re the owner and director.
+That’s because you’ll pay the tax twice: once as the individual receiving the benefit, and again as the company which provides it.

-You must file the P11D by 6th July following the end of the tax year it relates to.
+You must file a P11D to report Benefits in Kind by 6th July following the end of the tax year it relates to.

 The tax year runs 6th April to the following 5th April, irrespective of when your company year-end might fall.

-Working out how much tax you’ll pay on a company car
+How much tax will I pay on a company car?

 You then need to consider how many days the car was available in the year.
 Remember that the value is based on how many days within that tax year.

-Deduct any ‘capital contributions’ made by the employee.
-The employee may contribute up to £5,000 for the vehicle, and these contributions are deductible for tax purposes.
-Basically, the more the employee pays personally, the lower the value of the benefit, which means less tax.
+Employees can make up to £5,000 of ‘capital contributions’, which are payments towards the cost of the vehicle and any accessories.
+These capital contributions are deductible for tax purposes.
+Basically, the more the employee pays personally, the lower the value of the benefit, which means less tax to pay.